Image Source: https://www.behance.net/gallery/83389183/The-Gatherers

 Adding texture to business cards, packaging, marketing collateral, and other projects is a great way to engage existing and potential customers.
 It adds an extra sensory experience beyond just the visuals.

-This is where embossing vs. debossing comes in.
-Both add texture, elegance, and professionalism to your images, type, or logos but in different ways.
+This is where embossing and debossing come in.
+Both add texture, elegance, and professionalism to your design elements, type, or logos but in different ways.

 Embossing vs. Debossing